 While it may border on cliche to say that hockey is more than a game in Canada, there’s some truth to that statement.
 Don Cherry, for better or worse, used the sport to define his very existence.

 Cherry’s true impact on the hockey world, however, came through his television work.
 A color commentary gig gave way to “Coach’s Corner,” a segment where the hockey-lifer could discuss virtually anything he pleased.
-While his perspectives didn’t push the discourse forward—Cherry frequently based Europeans and others who he felt didn’t play hockey ‘the right way’ while praising good Canadian boys and hard-working journeymen—he simply became part of the furniture.
+While his perspectives didn’t push the discourse forward — Cherry frequently bashd Europeans and others who he felt didn’t play hockey “the right way” while praising good Canadian boys and hard-working journeymen — he simply became part of the furniture.
 Don Cherry was simply part of the Hockey Night in Canada experience.

 Criticizing ‘you people’ was the straw that broke the camel’s back

 If you watched Don Cherry for any length of time, you know he was prone to making some questionable comments.
-In the early part of this hockey season, though, he finally took things too far.
+In the early part of the 2019/2020 hockey season, though, he finally took things too far.

 In November 2019, Cherry launched into his annual speech about Remembrance Day.
 While he previously had complained that not enough Torontonians wore poppies, this segment proved to be different.